-The CLS is a large car, but the swooping roof line means limited rear headroom for taller adults, something that’s not such an issue in the Audi A7 Sportback.
+The CLS is a large car, but the swooping roof line means limited rear headroom for taller adults, something that’s not such an issue in its more capacious competitors.
 However, legroom is decent, and there are plenty of places to keep stuff around the cabin, with two good-size cupholders, sizable door pockets and a storage space under the central arm rest.
 And while the boot uses a conventional saloon-style boot lid, which means the space is not as accessible as in the hatchbacks of its rivals, it is at least impressively large.

 On its standard suspension, the CLS feels more or less as you’d expect a big Merc to feel.
 It’s only really big bumps and potholes that’ll cause the suspension any trouble, but on the rare occasion it does get caught out, you do feel quite a whack.
 The rest of the time, however, the ride is soft and cosseting, which means you stay comfy on most kinds of road as you waft along, and it’s particularly good at soaking up the effects of pitted, rippled surfaces.

 Despite the softness, the body doesn’t lollop around too much in bends, either, but the CLS still feels like a big, heavy car when it’s changing direction.
 Even so, the steering has plenty of weight to give a feeling of solidity through the corners, and it all adds up to a very pleasant, comfortable and relaxing drive.